- HMS Community Values

 A campus walking escort service is available 24 hours a day.
 To obtain a walking escort from a member of the Harvard Medical School security staff, call 617-432-1379.
 A security officer will escort you to your vehicle on campus, to the nearest MBTA stop or to any other destination on campus.
 Please call ahead as it may take as long as 15 minutes for your escort to arrive.
 Please wait for your escort once you have called.

-In an effort to provide Harvard Medical School commuters with a safe ride home from the Longwood Campus during late night and evening hours, complimentary service is provided by Harvard Medical School to faculty, staff, and students who live off-campus.
+In an effort to provide Harvard Medical School commuters with a safe ride home from the Longwood Campus during late night and evening hours, a complimentary service is provided by Harvard Medical School to faculty, staff, and students who live off-campus.

 Taxi Service is available 9 p.m. to 3 a.m. seven days a week on a first-come first-serve basis.